-- 1. Students attending society and educational functions will be excused from radiology classes but not general education classes. - Students that attend society functions will not be required to make up clinical education time.
+- 1. Students attending society and educational functions will be excused from radiology classes but not general education classes. - 2.
+Students that attend society functions will not be required to make up clinical education time.
 These students will leave clinic one day prior to travel to the meeting location.
 Those students who do not attend the society functions will attend clinical education practice on Wednesday, Thursday and Friday. - 3.
-Those students attending society functions and do not attend the specific classes as agreed upon will receive extra class assignments. - 4.
-Students that attend local Capital Chapter meetings will receive one (1) hours in comp. time for one hour of lecture attended.
-They will receive an additional hour of comp time for travel.
-Student must provide documentation of attendance.
+Those students attending society functions and do not attend the specific classes as agreed upon will receive extra class assignments.